Ways To Create A More Inclusive Recruitment Process25 Apr, 20225 minutes

 It's even more important to have an effective screening process in place if you've drawn a larger pool of applications in order to objectively evaluate your candidate pool.
 This is when bias, whether conscious or unconscious, may creep into decision-making and undermine all of your hard work in attracting diverse candidates.

-This problem has two solutions: removing identifying information from CV’s or abandoning CV’s entirely in favour of another way of candidate screening.
+This problem has two solutions: removing identifying information from resumes or abandoning resumes entirely in fafavorf another way of candidate screening.

 Blind hiring involves removing any information from resumés that could cause bias, such as age, ethnicity, gender, education, and geographic location.
 Ideally, only the facts that matter will be left: their skills, experience, and achievements.